Location: Boston, MA, United States

 Department: Field Research Expeditions

 Earthwatch Institute is an international non-profit organization that supports field research worldwide in ocean health, cultural heritage, climate change, and wildlife and ecosystems.
 Earthwatch supports field research that utilizes highly motivated non-specialist volunteers, also called citizen scientists, to collect data.
-As an intern in the Field Research Expeditions department you would assist with a variety of tasks relating to optimizing department processes, project management, and reporting on volunteer recruitment for the citizen science expeditions.
+As an intern in the Field Research Expeditions department you would assist with a variety of tasks relating to recruiting volunteers to participate in citizen science and experiential learning trips, with a focus on high school aged groups.
+Applicants accepted on a rolling basis.

-Internships offer training in a variety of tasks and provide individuals an opportunity to be part of an exciting and dynamic team.
-This position focuses on business planning and operational management.
+Internships offer training in a variety of tasks and provide individuals an opportunity tobe part of an exciting and dynamic team.
+This position focuses on key sales strategies including lead generation, lead prospecting, and market research.
 Internship responsibilities may shift with seasonal needs of the Field Research Expeditions department.
 Responsibilities may include:

 Demonstrated flexibility, initiative, resourcefulness, and collaboration skills